 Puerto Viejo is a fantastic beach destination on the Atlantic coast of Costa Rica.

-There’s a strong expat & travel community, so you can count on good restaurants & a lively party scene.
+There’s a strong expat & travel community, so you can count on good restaurants & a lively party scene here on a one month Costa Rica itinerary.

 We stayed at Playa Cocles, with a fine beach on our doorstep, but it was 2.5km from town.
 Buses don’t run too frequently so this spot is best suited to those who don’t mind taking taxis.